KnowsCount/blog/_posts/2021-02-01-starting-startups-what-to-think.md

 Easier said than done.
 Here are the seven questions that you should answer as clearly as possible:

-1. What do you do?
+1. **What do you do?**

+    Test your idea with *Email test*, that is, to send an email to a competent friend and ask him to re-explain to you with his own words, and if they can do that, you're golden!
+If you wish to, you can follow the following template:

+    ```
+    To: Competent Friend
+    Subject: My Startup
+    ---
+    my startup is about xyz and it solves the problem of abc using ijk.
+    ```

-2. How big is the market?
+2. **How big is the market?**

+    Inverstors look at Return on Invensment so if you don't have a market, they'll never invest, so you need a market.
+Do not make your market target too wide or too low... make it correct.
+You're only wasting one another's time if you are making up numbers.

-3. What's your progress?
+3. **What's your progress?**

+    Investors want to make sure you are actually doing something... so, what is possible in a given time frame?

-4. What's your unique insight?
+4. **What's your unique insight?**

+    Or, in some sense, what is your competitive advantage?
+How are you different from any other alike-products out there in the market?
+What makes it likely for your startup to suceed in the market?

-5. What's your bussiness model?
+5. **What's your bussiness model?**

+    How are you to make money?
+Are you the 'grow fast think about money later' type or are you the 'making money right now' type of company?
+It's always wise to have a plan of attack when it comes to monetisation.

-6. Who's on your team?
+6. **Who's on your team?**

+    What are your standards and credentials whose technical?
+Who's doing what?
+Is everyone useful?
+Are you as lean as possible?
+These are the questions to ask yourself all the time.

-7. What do you want?
+7. **What do you want?**

+    The answer to this can be money, or simply to tell your mom you're actually doing something and you're not wasting her life-savings doing some paltry projects LOL.

 With these in mind, you'll be able to do ten-second pitches to a five-minute presentation with demo.

-I'll come back and go into details later.